History of sound recording: The Magnetic Era (1945–1975)

+On a controversial 1936 tour of Germany, the London Philharmonic Orchestra inadvertently made the first recognised full sound recording on magnetic tape on November 19, 1936, at the BASF Feierabendhaus (the company auditorium), but the sound was not as good as wax transcription discs, due to DC bias.
+The orchestra played Symphony No. 39 (Mozart) and Delius's On Hearing the First Cuckoo in Spring.

+After a renovation of the BASF building in 2011, the orchestra performed at the reopening, in Germany, on November 27, 2011, with Vladimir Jurowski.
+It was 75 years after that first recording.

 From 1950 onwards, magnetic tape quickly became the standard medium of audio master recording in the radio and music industries and led to the development of the first hi-fi stereo recordings for the domestic market, the development of multi-track tape recording for music, and the demise of the disc as the primary mastering medium for sound.
 Magnetic tape also brought about a radical reshaping of the recording process—it made possible recordings of far longer duration and much higher fidelity than ever before, and it offered recording engineers the same exceptional plasticity that film gave to cinema editors—sounds captured on tape could now easily be manipulated sonically, edited, and combined in ways that were simply impossible with disc recordings.

 These experiments reached an early peak in the 1950s with the recordings of Les Paul and Mary Ford, who pioneered the use of tape editing and multi-tracking to create large virtual ensembles of voices and instruments, constructed entirely from multiple taped recordings of their own voices and instruments.
 Magnetic tape fueled a rapid and radical expansion in the sophistication of popular music and other genres, allowing composers, producers, engineers and performers to realize previously unattainable levels of complexity.
 Other concurrent advances in audio technology led to the introduction of a range of new consumer audio formats and devices, on both disc and tape, including the development full-frequency-range disc reproduction, the change from shellac to polyvinyl plastic for disc manufacture, the invention of the 33 rpm, 12 in long-playing (LP) disc and the 45 rpm 7 in single, the introduction of domestic and professional portable tape recorders (which enabled high-fidelity recordings of live performances), the popular 4-track cartridge and compact cassette formats, and even the world's first sampling keyboards, the pioneering tape-based keyboard instrument the Chamberlin, and its more famous successor, the Mellotron.